Administrative Specialist II

 Supervision

-This position may include supervisory responsibility.
+This position may have supervisory responsibilities.

 Competencies